House rejects Trump impeachment resolution after Dem Rep. Al Green forces vote

 “As I have said before, this is not about Democrats, it is about democracy,” Green wrote in a memo to his colleagues.
 “It is not about Republicans, it is about the fate of our Republic.
 May everyone vote their conscience knowing that history will judge us all.”

-Green has discussed his intention to impeach Trump since last Spring.
+Green has discussed his intention to impeach Trump since last spring.
 In October, Green filed impeachment articles that nearly forced a vote -- until House Democratic leaders persuaded him to abandon the effort.

 At the time, White House Press Secretary Sarah Sanders called the effort "pathetic.”